CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/05-ocr.md

 In this task, you will learn how to extract text from images in Vision Studio using Optical Character Recognition (OCR) technology.

-1. Right click on [Vision Studio](https://portal.vision.cognitive.azure.com?azure-portal=true) link, select **Copy link** from the context menu, then paste it into a new tab to access the Vision Studio.
+1. Right-click on the [Vision Studio](https://portal.vision.cognitive.azure.com?azure-portal=true) link, select **Copy link** from the context menu, then paste it into a new tab to access the Vision Studio.

 1. On the **Getting started with Vision** landing page, select **Optical character recognition (1)**, and then select **Try it out (2)** the **Extract text from images** tile.